 Synthetic data is created algorithmically or via computer simulations, and is used as training data to develop more robust AI models.
 It has the same mathematical patterns and properties of their real-world counterparts, but doesn’t contain any of the original information and is not a product of actual events.

-In many ways, data is the fuel that powers artificial intelligence, teaching computers how to recognize and automatically respond to objects, actions and commands.
-Some mine the internet and elsewhere for their data, others artificially manufacture their own — and it’s shown to be an efficient and relatively inexpensive alternative to the real stuff.
 While it is technically fabricated, synthetic data reflects its real-world counterpart both mathematically and statistically.
-Recent research has shown that it can be just as effective or even better at training machine learning models than actual objects, events or people.
+Research has shown that it can be just as effective or even better at training machine learning models than actual objects, events or people.

 Like real data, synthetic data comes in many shapes and sizes.
 It can be generated text in natural language processing applications, manufactured tabular data for classification and regression analyses, or generated media like videos and images for computer vision applications.
 Limited access to real-world data, data privacy concerns, and the time or financial burden of data collection and annotation all make synthetic data an attractive resource when building and training AI models.

-Today, synthetic data is a popular resource for a variety of industries — including automotive, healthcare, banking and more — providing anonymized, pliable, high-quality information on which they can train their AI models.
+As a result, synthetic data has become a popular resource for a variety of industries — including automotive, healthcare, banking and more — providing anonymized, pliable, high-quality information on which organizations can train their AI models.

 “The most innovative companies, the most forward-thinking companies, are starting to work with synthetic data,” Tobias Hann, the CEO of synthetic data company Mostly AI, told Built In.
 “It’s a massive opportunity, it’s a growing space, and we’re still in the early days.”